home-assistant/home-assistant.io/source/_components/sensor.mqtt.markdown

   type: string
   default: offline
 json_attributes_topic:
   description: The MQTT topic subscribed to receive a JSON dictionary payload and then set as sensor attributes.
+Implies `force_update` of the current sensor state when a message is received on this topic.
   required: false
   type: string
 json_attributes_template: